Cainsville Water, Wastewater, Stormwater Study

-The County of Brant invites you to engage with us as we consider alternatives to provide water, wastewater, and stormwater servicing in Cainsville.
-This includes expanding services to currently unserviced areas within the settlement boundary.
-The study will identify the preferred alternatives to prepare for long-term growth through to the year 2051.
+The County of Brant would like to thank residents and business owners for engaging with us as we considered alternatives to provide water, wastewater, and stormwater servicing in Cainsville.
+This included expanding services to currently unserviced areas within the settlement boundary.
+The study identified the preferred alternatives to prepare for long-term growth through to the year 2051.

 Stay informed

-Subscribe for updates and be the first to learn more information about this project.
-Add your email to the Stay Informed box on this page and click ‘Subscribe’.
+Subscribe for project updates by adding your email to the Stay Informed box on this page and click ‘Subscribe’.

 County of Brant Staff aim to maintain a respectful and constructive dialogue with the public through all forms of communication.
 We understand and appreciate that people will have differing opinions and concerns, and welcome all constructive criticism, feedback, questions, and comments in a respectful and constructive manner.